-What are the parking conditions at Sydney Harbour National Park’s Chowder Bay precinct?
+What are the parking restrictions at Sydney Harbour National Park’s Chowder Bay precinct?

-All NPWS annual passes and the NPWS Exemption Card are valid for a maximum of 4 hours per calendar day in the Chowder Bay precinct of Sydney Harbour National Park.
+All Parks, Multi Parks NPWS annual passes and the NPWS Exemption Card for eligible pensioners and veterans, are valid for a maximum of 4 hours per calendar day in the Chowder Bay precinct of Sydney Harbour National Park.
 Please purchase a ticket from the onsite parking machines to top up your length of stay if you plan to visit for a longer period.